 Silver City Schoolhouse (in summer)

-Last March, we walked 4 miles into the town on firm snow, so walking did not necessitate wearing snowshoes, although we carried them just in case.
+Last March, we drove up Silver City Road to where the snow began, parked and walked 4 miles into the town on firm snow, so walking did not necessitate wearing snowshoes, although we carried them just in case.
 We ran into a snow-cat group who were playing in the snow because they couldn’t get their machine over the steep and deep New York Summit, the pass into Silver City.